AppOps API

-This Prodly AppOps application programming interface (API) replaces the original, deprecated API.
+This Prodly application programming interface (API) replaces the original, deprecated API.

 Overview

-The AppOps API is a RESTful API that allows you to integrate AppOps deployments into a larger continuous integration process.
-AppOps API requests use the Force.com REST API to invoke AppOps actions.
-AppOps also supports global Apex services for internal Salesforce automation.
+The Prodly API is a RESTful API that allows you to integrate deployments into a larger continuous integration process.
+Prodly API requests use the Force.com REST API to invoke actions.
+It also supports global Apex services for internal Salesforce automation.

 These API services are available: